Confused by the ever-evolving terminology of flexible work models?

-This approach significantly benefits various vulnerable groups, including women, people with disabilities, parents of young children, millennials, and Generation Z employees.
+Research shows that a hybrid job significantly benefits vulnerable groups including women, people with disabilities, parents of young children, millennials, and Generation Z employees.

-What is the difference between remote and hybrid working?
+What is the difference between remote work and hybrid work?

 Remote work has gained popularity recently, letting people work away from the traditional office environment.
 This work arrangement offers many benefits, such as greater flexibility and no commuting time.

 On the other hand, hybrid work combines both remote and office work, with employees having the option to work from home or attend the physical office, depending on the day or task.

 The main difference between these two work arrangements is in the level of obligation to come to office.
 With remote work, there is no office time, while with hybrid work, there is some office time.